pe7er/mod_db8sitelastmodified/README.md

 Changelog:

+Version v2.6 - Added filter="raw" to mod_db8sitelastmodified.xml to make it possible to add HTML code to "Text before/after Date" fields.

 Version v2.5 - Changed date format from PHP strftime to PHP date to display weekday & month in other languages.
 Updated the module to Joomla 3.x and added <updateserver> for automatic future update notifications and one-click-update functionality